kasperengelen/stride/docs/testplan.md

 * DaycareGeneratorTest:
     Tests whether the DaycareGenerator can handle various amounts of locations.
+    This is done by first adding locations to the geogrid and then allowing the generator to add households to the locations based on the size of the population.
+The test can then compare the generated amount of households to an expected amount.
     * OneLocationTest
     * ZeroLocationTest
     * FiveLocationTest

 * PreSchoolGeneratorTest:
     Tests whether the PreSchoolGenerator can handle various amounts of locations.
+    This is done by first adding locations to the geogrid and then allowing the generator to add households to the locations based on the size of the population.
+The test can then compare the generated amount of households to an expected amount.
     * OneLocationTest
     * ZeroLocationTest
     * FiveLocationTest

+* DaycarePopulatorTest:
+    Tests whether the DaycarePopulator can handle various amounts of locations.
+    This is done by first manually adding households to locations, then allowing the populator to populate the daycares.
+The test then checks that each person in the daycare is of the correct age.
+    * NoPopulation
+    * OneLocationTest
+    * TwoLocationTest

+* PreSchoolPopulatorTest:
+    Tests whether the PreSchoolPopulator can handle various amounts of locations.
+    This is done by first manually adding households to locations, then allowing the populator to populate the preschools.
+The test then checks that each person in the preschool is of the correct age.
+    * NoPopulation
+    * OneLocationTest
+    * TwoLocationTest

 ### Data formats

 * TestGeoGridJSONWriteRead: